-In the early stages of the sans-culottes, Marat was a staunch supporter, but as their atrocities began, so Marat also showed signs of allowing his politics to degenerate in to mob violence.
+In the early stages of the sans-culottes (see separate article), Marat was a staunch supporter, but as their atrocities began, so Marat also showed signs of allowing his politics to degenerate in to mob violence.
 He gained a lot of heroic respect when he defeated the Girondins (representing the bourgeoisie) in the government and was serenaded as a hero through the streets of Paris.
 It didn’t last long.
 Needless to say the Girondins and the Royalists worked to regain their government strengths and yet another fraught and violent era of the revolution got out of control.

 Marat was murdered as he lay in his bath.
-A young woman named Charlotte Corday, a Girondin, got access to him by pretending that she had important information for him (in those days bath tubs were covered by cloths) and she stabbed him in the chest with a kitchen knife.
-During her trial she said “I killed one man in order to save 100 000” … and there was some truth in that.
+A young woman named Charlotte Corday, a Girondin, got access to him by pretending that she had important information for him (in those days bath tubs were covered by cloths and were downstairs) and she stabbed him in the chest with a kitchen knife.
+During her trial she said “I killed one man in order to save 100 000” … and there was a lot of truth in that.
 She was guillotined, aged 25, shortly afterwards.

 Marat’s dying words were to his wife: Ma chere amie, aide-moi!
 (My dear friend, help me!)

 A more realistic (but not contemporary) depiction of the murder of Marat in that it has none of the “romance” of David’s painting, though the furious masses would not have burst in to the room like that.
 The bath would have been downstairs because of the problem of carrying hot water upstairs, and then emptying it all again.
 Note the bonnet that Charlotte is wearing … but more about that later.

 Interested in France ?
 Book your holiday near La Rochelle by sending an e-mail to Sarah [email protected] Visit www.seasidefrance.com